ruimac/VerHorLine-Shader/README.md

 Cinema 4D Shader to create lines

-Sometimes we just need a simple line as a texture for a material./n And that line could be vertical or horizontal./n
+Sometimes we just need a simple line as a texture for a material.#n And that line could be vertical or horizontal.#n
 And in any location.

 And any width.